felipegodoycc/hikvision-alert/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## Issues
-If you encounter any issues, please open an issue on GitHub.
+If you find any issues, please open an issue on GitHub.
 Include details about your environment and the steps to reproduce the problem.

 ## License
 This project is under the MIT License.
 See the `LICENSE` file for more details.